Valentine's Day (2010 film): Critical response

+On Rotten Tomatoes, the film has an approval percentage of 18% based on 188 reviews and a rating of 4.00 out of 10.
+The critics consensus reads: "Eager to please and stuffed with stars, Valentine's Day squanders its promise with a frantic, episodic plot and an abundance of rom-com cliches."
+On Metacritic, the film has a score of 34 out of 100 based on 33 critic reviews, meaning "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Yahoo movies critics averaged the film's grade as a C−.
+Yahoo Movies critics averaged the film's grade as a C−.
 Giving the film three out of four stars, the overall opinion of Carrie Rickey's review for The Philadelphia Inquirer is that "It is a pleasant, undemanding movie that takes place over 18 hours on V-Day and considers Very Attractive People whose romantic destinies converge, diverge, and cloverleaf like the interstates threading through California's Southland".

-Betsy Sharkey of the Los Angeles Times commented that "The effect of all those spinning songs, stars and scenarios is merry-go-round-like, producing a sort of dizzying collage that no doubt some will adore, while others will just get nauseous...".
+Betsy Sharkey of the Los Angeles Times commented that "The effect of all those spinning songs, stars and scenarios is merry-go-round-like, producing a sort of dizzying collage that no doubt some will adore, while others will just get nauseous..."
 British film critic Mark Kermode called the film a "greeting card full of vomit".

 Rene Rodriguez for the Miami Herald gave the film two out of four stars, describing the film as "surfing through the channels of an all-chick-flick cable service".
 Rodriguez also criticized the film's blandness, stating the film should have "shed some of its blander plotlines[…] and spent a little more time exploring the thrill and elation of being in love – or at least just being horny".

 Slate movie critic Dana Stevens wrote that the film "lacks in charm, humor, and intelligence...".

 Peter Travers of Rolling Stone gave the film one star out of four.
-Travers' analysis of the film simply states that "Valentine's Day is a date movie from hell".Jonathan Ross was not complimentary either on his Film 2010 show.
+Travers' analysis of the film simply states that "Valentine's Day is a date movie from hell".
+Jonathan Ross was not complimentary either on his Film 2010 show.
 He said "I thought the film was just awful".

 Valentine's Day is noted for sharing similarities with the British film Love Actually, particularly the basic premise of multiple storylines occurring around a popular holiday, and sometimes identical subplots.
 Many British bloggers and online critics described Valentine's Day as "an American copycat version of Love Actually, focusing on how Valentine's Day, like Love Actually, has an all-star cast whose characters' storylines intertwine with one another.

 Journalist Sady Doyle, in a hostile review for The Guardian, argued that Valentine's Day was the worst film ever made.
 Time named it one of the top 10 worst chick flicks.